Fardenz/telegram-mini-app/frontend/README.md

 - Development: File .env.development on env folder.
 - Production: File .env.production on env folder.

-Create these two files and copy the info of the .env.example file
+Create these two files and copy the info of the .env.example file.

 </details>